Old World warbler

-Old World warblers are a large group of birds formerly grouped together in the bird family Sylviidae.
+The Old World warblers are a large group of birds formerly grouped together in the bird family Sylviidae.
 They are not closely related to the New World warblers.
 The family held over 400 species in over 70 genera, and were the source of much taxonomic confusion.
 Two families were split out initially, the cisticolas into Cisticolidae and the kinglets into Regulidae.
-In the past ten years they have been the subject of much research and many species are now placed into other families, including the Acrocephalidae, Cettiidae, Phylloscopidae, and Megaluridae.
+In the past 20–30 years they have been the subject of much research and many species are now placed into other families, including the Acrocephalidae, Cettiidae, Phylloscopidae, and Megaluridae.
 In addition some species have been moved into existing families or have not yet had their placement fully resolved.
-A smaller number of warblers, together with some babblers formerly placed in the family Timaliidae and the parrotbills, are retained in a much smaller family Sylviidae.
+Only a small number of warblers, in just two genera, are now retained in the family Sylviidae.

 Characteristics

-Most Old World warblers are of generally undistinguished appearance, though some Asian species are boldly marked.
-The sexes are often identical, but may be clearly distinct, notably in the genus Sylvia.
-They are of small to medium size, varying from 9 to 16 centimetres in length, with a small, finely pointed bill.
-Almost all species are primarily insectivorous, although some will also eat fruit, nectar, or tiny seeds.
+Most Old World warblers are of generally undistinguished appearance, though some species are boldly marked.
+The sexes are often identical, but may be clearly distinct, notably in the genera Sylvia and Curruca.
+They are of small to medium size, varying from 9 to 20 centimetres in length, with a slender, finely pointed bill.
+Almost all species are primarily insectivorous, although many will also eat soft fruit, nectar, or tiny seeds.

 The majority of species are monogamous and build simple, cup-shaped nests in dense vegetation.
 They lay between two and six eggs per clutch, depending on species.
 Both parents typically help in raising the young, which are able to fly at around two weeks of age.